celo-org/celo-proposals/CIPs/CIP-0040/sequentialDelayDomain.md

   // How many attempts the user has already made against the domain that have
   // satisfied the rate limit
   counter: number;
-  // The timestamp to which the next delay is added to determine when the next
+  // The timestamp, in seconds, to which the next delay is added to determine
-  // quota increase will occur
+  // when the next quota increase will occur
   timer: number;
   // Whether the domain instance has been permanently disabled
   disabled: boolean;